vhula/sgit/README.md

-# Setup aliases for git
+# Configuration tool for git

 ## Table of contents
   * [Table of contents](#table-of-contents)